winglang/playground/apps/tour/src/tutorials/inflight/11-tutorial.md

 Congratulation! you've covered a lot of preflight-inflight ground in this tutorial and you should now have a good understanding of the basics of the two execution phases.

-If you're interested to learn more about how the compiler works to implement the two execution phases you can click ***Next*** and stay two additional steps with us.
+If you're interested to learn more about how the compiler works to implement the two execution phases you can click ***Next*** and stay for two additional steps with us.

 Alternatively, you can skip them and finish the tutorial by clicking ***Finish***.